 A practical guide to setup

-Because BACnet provides auto-discovery, software configuration of a system is usually not difficult.
+Because BACnet provides auto-discovery, configuring the software for a system is usually an easy task.
 The primary headache caused by BACnet systems is typically ensuring compatibility between devices.
-Beyond ensuring the same physical layer is being used (eg. RS-485, RS-232, BACnet/IP), the user must also confirm compatibility of the BACnet object types.
-Some of the most common object types are described below.
+Beyond ensuring that the same physical layer is being used (eg. RS-485, RS-232, BACnet/IP), the user must also confirm compatibility of the BACnet object types.
+Some of the most common object types are described below:

 Sensor values can be read using the analog input object.
-BACnet analog input objects also contain the engineering unit used, as well as allowing floating point values, so there us usually no configuration needed.
-Analog input objects are very widely supported, and can typically be used even if no other higher level objects are supported by a device.
+BACnet analog input objects contain the engineering unit used, as well as allowing floating point values, so there is usually no configuration needed.
+Analog input objects are very widely supported, and can typically be used even if no other higher-level objects are supported by a device.

 The trend log object was added to the BACnet standard later on, so it is not as widely supported.
-It provides a mechanism to retrieve "logged" data from a sensor, instead of only being able to read the most recent sample using the analog input object.
+It provides a mechanism to retrieve "logged" data from a sensor, as opposed to only being able to read the most recent sample using the analog input object.

 Control values can be set using the analog output object.
-Similar to the analog input object, it provides a lower level interface to directly control device outputs.
+Similar to the analog input object, it provides a lower-level interface for direct control of device outputs.